 Who?
 How?
 Where?
-Local candidates, candidate committees for county and municipal offices, and local PACs W.S.
-22-25-107(a)(i) Paper Forms County Clerk These forms may be found at: http://sos.wyo.gov/forms/default.aspx?root=Elections
+Local candidates, candidate committees for county and municipal offices, and PACs and organizations supporting or opposing local candidates or ballot issues W.S.
+22-25-107(a)(i) Paper Forms County Clerk

+\These forms may be found at: http://sos.wyo.gov/forms/default.aspx?root=Elections